 - Foliage color: Silver-blue

 - Blooms: Mid – Summer

 - Garden style: Asian/Zen, Mediterranean, Rustic, Xeric

-- Design Ideas: The silver-blue coloring and fine texture is appreciated in both Asian gardens and the drought-resistant landscape.
-Most often planted near rock gardens, around landscape boulders and in dry streambeds.
+- Design Ideas: The silver-blue coloring and fine texture are appreciated in both Asian gardens and the drought-resistant landscape.
+Most often planted near rock gardens, around landscape boulders, and in dry streambeds.
 Does equally well as a formal edging plant or in a mass for groundcover effect.